canserkanuren/bot/README.md

 # bot
-Simple Discord bot to listen to music
+Simple Discord bot to listen to music, with discord.js